What are Quartz Kitchen Worktops?

+How much do you know about quartz countertops?
 When it comes to stone, you probably know exactly what a granite worktop looks like and what it’s made from (although you might be surprised at the variety of colours there are).
-You probably know that the granite that looks so fantastic in your kitchen is essentially the same stone that’s quarried from the ground.
+You probably know that the granite that looks so fantastic as it is essentially the same stone that’s quarried from the ground.

 But What About Quartz?